aahlenst/virtomate/docs/man/virtomate-domain-iface-list.rst

      }
    ]

-List all network interfaces of the domain *ubuntu-24.04* as as they are known to the QEMU Guest Agent installed on the guest:
+List all network interfaces of the domain *my-domain* as as they are known to the QEMU Guest Agent installed on the guest:

 .. code-block::

-   $ virtomate -p domain-iface-list --source agent ubuntu-24.04 [
+   $ virtomate -p domain-iface-list --source agent my-domain [
      {
        "addresses": [